tiffgerst/cosmwasm-book/src/cross-contract/working-with-time.md

 # pub const DONATION_DENOM: Item<String> = Item::new("donation_denom");
 ```

-As you can see, our admins set became a proper map - we will
-assign the join time to every admin.
+As you can see, our admins set became a proper map - we will assign the join time to every admin.

-Now we need to update how we initialize a map - we stored the Empty data previously, but it nevermore matches our value type.
-Let's check an updated instantiation function:

-You might argue to create a separate structure for the value
-of this map, so in the future, if we would need to add
-something there, but in my opinion, it would be premature -
-we can also change the entire value type in the future, as
-it would be the same breaking change.
+You might argue that we should create a separate structure for the value of this map, so that in the future, if we need to add something there, we can.
+However, in my opinion, this would be premature optimization.
+We can also change the entire value type in the future, as it would be the same breaking change.

-Now we need to update how we initialize a map - we stored
-the `Empty` data previously, but it nevermore matches our
-value type.
-Let's check an updated instantiation function:
+Now we need to update how we initialize the map.
+We previously stored Empty data, but it no longer matches our value type.
+Let's examine the updated instantiation function:

 ```rust
 use crate::state::{ADMINS, DONATION_DENOM};